happycube/cxadc-linux3/README.md

 ## Getting started

-Pull down and extract files to directory you wish to use then upen a terminal in said directory
+Click code then download zip and extract files to directory you wish to use CXADC in then open a terminal in said directory

     sudo -s